 - Wrap all branch pieces in wax paper making sure that the wax paper surrounds the entire bundle, secure with tape to prevent drying and maintain proper humidity.
 (Do not place branches in a sealed plastic bag as it promotes moulding).

 - Place bundle in a paper envelope or paper bag.

 - Fill out a DED Sample Submission Form (PDF, 113 KB) with your name, complete location or street address, phone number and date sampled.
 Give each sample your own sample code number for your records and include this number after the shipping date on the submission form.
 Code numbers can be as simple as #1 plus municipal initials for the first sample, #2 municipal initials for thesecond etc. (L #1).

 - Include any information about the tree or growing conditions in the on the submission form that would be helpful in identifying the problem.

 - All samples should be kept in a cool place until reaching the lab to prevent deterioration.

 - Send sample to the Alberta Plant Health Lab (address found on the submission form) using any private courier.
 Send sample early in the week.
 Avoid sending late-week submissions as the sample may deteriorate in transit.

 - Tag the tree to identify it as being tested.
-Make sure that the same code number is on the tree, sample and DED Sample Submission Form (PDF, 113 KB)
+Make sure the same code number is on the tree, sample and DED Sample Submission Form (PDF, 113 KB)